 Concerns with Social Security Code

-- To avail social security, everyone is required to register for a specified online portal developed by the central government.
-This can be challenging for workers with no access and knowledge of the internet.
+- To avail of social security, everyone is required to register for a specified online portal developed by the central government.
+This can be challenging for workers with no access to and knowledge of the internet.

 - Most of these informal workers have no clear awareness of the facilities they can avail through these schemes.

 - Furnishing proof of livelihood and other documents as a part of registration is another hassle that would be faced by most workers who do not possess these documents so far.

 - The absence of definite provisions in the present code would complicate the process of achievement of universal registration.

 The code of Industrial Relations seeks to simplify the compliance processes and promote the ease of doing business in any establishment.

 - The Industrial Employment (Standing Orders) Act, 1946